 10 Tips for Extending Your Two-Way Radio Battery

-- Proper Storage at Room Temperature: For new uninitialized batteries, store them in a well-ventilated, cool, dry place to preserve their capacity and several life cycles.
-Avoid storing your two-way radio batteries near flammable substances.
+- Proper Storage: Keep new uninitialized batteries in a well-ventilated, cool dry place to preserve their capacity and several life cycles.
+Avoid storing them near flammable substances.